The distinguished surname Mercure can be traced back to the ancient and beautiful region of Venice

-First found in the town of Forli
+The surname Mercure was first found in the town of Forli

 This web page shows only a small excerpt of our Mercure research.
-More information is included under the topic Early Mercure History in all our PDF Extended History products.
+More information is included under the topic Early Mercure History in all our PDF Extended History products

 The records on immigrants and ships' passengers show a number of people bearing the name Mercure: